Campylobacter and Related Infections

 Campylobacter infections commonly cause diarrhea and occasionally bacteremia, with consequent endocarditis, osteomyelitis, or septic arthritis.

-C. jejuni diarrheal illness is associated with subsequent development (up to 30% of cases) of Guillain-Barré syndrome because of cross-reaction between C. jejuni antibodies and surface components of peripheral nerves.
+C. jejuni diarrheal illness is associated with subsequent development of Guillain-Barré syndrome (GBS) because of cross-reaction between C. jejuni antibodies and surface components of peripheral nerves.
+Although only 1 case of GBS is estimated to occur per 2000 C. jejuni infections, about 25 to 40% of patients who develop GBS have had a prior C. jejuni infection.

 Focal extraintestinal infections (eg, endocarditis, meningitis, septic arthritis) occur rarely with C. jejuni but are more common with C. fetus.

-The most common manifestation is watery and sometimes bloody diarrhea.
+The most common manifestation of Campylobacter infection is watery and sometimes bloody diarrhea.
 Fever (38 to 40° C), which follows a relapsing or intermittent course, is the only constant feature of systemic Campylobacter infection, although abdominal pain (typically in the right lower quadrant), headache, and myalgias are frequent.

 Patients can also present with subacute bacterial endocarditis (more often due to C. fetus), reactive arthritis, meningitis, or an indolent FUO rather than with diarrheal illness.
 Joint involvement with reactive arthritis is usually monoarticular, affecting the knees; symptoms resolve spontaneously over 1 wk to several months.

-Diagnosis, particularly to differentiate Campylobacter infection from ulcerative colitis (see Ulcerative Colitis), requires microbiologic evaluation.
+Diagnosis, particularly to differentiate Campylobacter infection from ulcerative colitis, requires microbiologic evaluation.
 Stool culture should be obtained plus blood cultures for patients with signs of focal infection or serious systemic illness.
 WBCs are present in stained smears of stool.